10 Best Percy Jackson Books in Order and Things To Know About Them

 This is one of the best Percy Jackson books and short stories written by the author for World Book Day 2019.
 It is a short story centered on what happened on Grover’s birthday, a friend of Percy Jackson who is a satyr.
 Apollo, a god and a friend of Percy, was to perform with the Chryseaa celedones (3 golden beings with great voices) in a music concert at Mount Olympus but found out that one was missing.
 He sent Percy and Grover to help him find her as he rehearses with the rest.
 They found and returned her to Apollo after she gave them much trouble.
 The two friends later celebrated their birthday, which their adventure almost ruined.

-The Books Listing Is According To Their Publication Date And Series
+The Books Listing Is According To Their Publication Date and Series

 Recommended